publiclab/plotsbot/README.md

 ## Contributing

+### Code of Conduct

+Please read and abide by our [Code of Conduct](https://github.com/publiclab/plotsbot/blob/master/CODE_OF_CONDUCT.md); our community aspires to be a respectful place both during online and in-person interactions.

 ### Versioning

 We use Semantic Versioning for maintaining versions for the git tag and npm package version.
 Please adhere to it strictly and visit their website for more information:   http://semver.org/